OriolAndres/news_risk/README.md

 ![](figures/impulse_response.png?raw=true)

 An increase in uncertainty of a standard deviation decreases the FEDEA index by 0.0441 after 12 months, a level which projected on real gdp would decrease growth by 0.0441\*0.043\*100 = 0.1914%.
 (4.3% is the cumulative effect of a full point shock in FEDEA on quarterly growth, estimated by VAR too.)
 The impact the shock of uncertainty in 2011 had in gdp growth was hence 0.63 %. ( (323 - 100) / 67 = 3.32; 3.32 \* 0.191 = 0.633 ).

----
+In the same setting we find that a 1 std negative shock in uncertainty increases the bond spread by 8.2 basis points and increases inflation by 0.06%, both 12 months after the shock.

+#### Dissecting uncertainty

+We run the same specification for the EPU, EU, and each of the uncertainty variants.
+In the next table we display the effects on GDP of an uncertainty shock, and also the number of articles containing the particular terms.
+We find that regulatory related uncertainty has the largest impact on GDP, while territorial and public revenue issues have a positive impact on activity.

 Concept | Count | Effect on GDP (1 std negative shock)
 --- | --- | ---